antoine-coulon/subway-graph-engine/README.md

 Two applications are contained inside the src folder :
 - A Java console app, allowing to show results of the algorithms in the IDE console.
 - A Java web server, communicating through HTTP using JSON.

+# Backend version of the project.
+A Frontend was developed besides to use the calculations of this repository.
+Feel free to navigate to https://github.com/antoine-coulon/subway-graph-frontend and connect each other.